Fortifying Your SDLC: Automating Security with Penetration Testing

 What is the Importance of Cyber Risk Management for SDLC?

-Also, by fostering a culture of awareness and accountability among developers and stakeholders, cyber risk management ensures that security considerations are embedded throughout the development process.
+Also, it makes sure that both the developers and all other stakeholders are made aware of and more accountable for all that relates to security through embedding it all into the development process.
 From design and coding to testing and deployment, thereby safeguarding the organization's reputation and minimizing financial and legal liabilities.

 Using a cyber risk management strategy has the following advantages: